-My idea of the perfect arrangement is one that provides the opportunity for all parts to have shape and line, one that can be sung with a limited number of men, and one that can be both heartfelt and patriotic.
-In my arrangement, the sopranos have the melody with a melodic alto harmony and a men’s part that fills out the chords.
-If we are missing all of our men, it could be sung beautifully in two parts.
-I also believe any ideal arrangement should be simple enough to be conducted by our students, due it it’s traditional and simple form.
+My idea of a perfect arrangement is one that provides the opportunity for all parts to have shape and line, one that can be sung with a limited number of men, and one that can be both heartfelt and patriotic.
+In my “mixed” arrangement, the sopranos have the melody with a melodic alto harmony and a men’s part that fills out the chords.
+A treble ensemble can sing this arrangement in two parts, leaving out the baritone part completely.
+My arrangement and any other ideal arrangement can be conducted by our students, due it it’s traditional and simple form.

 The Complex Star-Spangled Banner Arrangement is Symptomatic of a Larger Issue

 My choir sings God Bless America, mainly in unison with a few harmonies near the end.
 We also have several rounds in our standard repertoire along with many holiday pieces (for Christmas, Hanukkah, Kwanzaa) in well-written and concise 4-part arrangements.
 We also have a dozen pieces of standard repertoire that we perform year after year, where we invite our alumni to come back and join us.